A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: Elementary properties of the wedge product

 Note that the linearity in the first factor (property 3), extends to multilinearity, i.e., linearity in any given factor, by exploiting property 2.

-By definition, elementary skew-symmetric tensors live in the tensor product $\VS{V}^{\otimes d}$.
+By definition, elementary skew-symmetric tensors are elements of the tensor product $\VS{V}^{\otimes d}$.
 The linear space they span is denoted by $\wedge^d \VS{V} \subset \VS{V}^{\otimes d}$ and called the space of skew-symmetric tensors.
-The following result is standard; see, e.g., \cite[Chapter XIX]{Lang2002}.
+The following result is standard; see, e.g., \citep[Chapter XIX]{Lang2002}.

 \begin{lemma} If $\{ \vect{v}_1, \ldots, \vect{v}_n \}$ is a basis of $\VS{V}$, then $\{ \vect{v}_{i_1}\wedge\dots\wedge\vect{v}_{i_d} \}_{1 \le i_1 < \dots < i_d \le n}$ is a basis of $\wedge^d \VS{V}$.
 Consequently, $\dim \wedge^d \VS{V} = \binom{n}{d}$. \end{lemma}